botre/anki-decks/src/git.md

 The `.git` folder inside a project.

-Tracks all changes made to files in the project, building a history over time.
+Tracks all changes made to files in the project, building a history of commits over time.

 ## Restores specified paths in the working tree